qc16/evrynet-node/DEVELOPER_NOTES.md

 **1. Imports**

 ```
-Tip: Use gofmt as formatting tool.
+Tip: Use goimports as formatting tool.
 Standard library packages first, the other packages later.
 ```

-Just use `gofmt` as formatting tool and our standard.
+Just use [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports) as formatting tool and our standard (`gofmt` is deprecated soon)

 Imports are organized in groups, with blank lines between them.
 The standard library packages are always in the first group.